What are Lab Created Diamonds?

-Lab created diamonds (also known as man made diamonds, lab grown diamonds, and pure grown diamonds) are grown in highly-controlled laboratory conditions that simulate the earth’s natural growing environment, creating REAL DIAMONDS that are optically, chemically and atomically identical to earth-mined diamonds.
+Lab created diamonds (also referred to as man made diamonds, lab grown diamonds, and synthetic diamonds) are grown in highly-controlled laboratory conditions that simulate the earth’s natural growing environment, creating REAL DIAMONDS that are optically, chemically and atomically identical to earth-mined diamonds.

 While people have been experimenting with the technology used to grow diamonds for over a century now, it has only been in the last decade that we’ve been able to perfect the science of creating gem-quality diamonds in a modern-day lab.

 With today’s technological advances we are creating diamonds that are free of any conflict and superior in every way to earth-mined diamonds.

 Over the last decade, MiaDonna has pioneered the lab-created diamond industry by working closely with the world's most scientifically advanced diamond growers and cutters, that share our core values, to bring you exceptional diamonds made in a modern-day lab environment that are affordably priced, free of any conflict and support diamond mining communities.

 We pride ourselves on being a leading lab-created diamond retailer and know that not all grown diamonds are created equally when it comes to the quality and origin.
 MiaDonna only offers the best, ethically sourced, Type IIa lab-created diamonds available.
 You can view our full selection of loose lab-created diamonds here.
 Alternatively, start shopping our conflict-free collection of synthetic diamond rings.

 Above is a picture of MiaDonna's 6.28 carat World's Largest Grown-in-the-USA Laboratory Diamond.